Durant leads Warriors past Cavaliers 99-92

 OAKLAND, Calif.
 (AP) Klay Thompson hit a go-ahead 3-pointer with 1:33 left, Kevin Durant turned in another solid all-around performance, and the Golden State Warriors beat the Cleveland Cavaliers 99-92 on Monday in a Christmas Day rematch of the past three NBA Finals.

-Durant’s block against a driving LeBron James with 24.5 seconds left went to official review and was ruled clean.
+Durant’s block against a driving LeBron James with 24.5 seconds left went out of bounds off James, who said he thought he was fouled on the play.
 Durant finished with 25 points, seven rebounds and five blocked shots.

 Kevin Love had 31 points and a season-best 18 rebounds, while James contributed 20 points, six rebounds and six assists in a rivalry missing one key piece: Warriors star Stephen Curry, who missed his eighth straight game with a sprained right ankle.